vyacheslavbytsko/Private-Stickers-Telegram-Bot/README.md

 ## How to install

-1. Make sure that `vlc` is installed
-2. Clone the repo
+1. Clone the repo
-3. `pip install -r requirements.txt`
+2. Create `data` folder and open it
-4. Create file `token.txt` with the token of your telegram bot
+3. Create file `token.txt` with the token of your telegram bot
-5. Create file `botname.txt` with the name of the bot e.g. PrivSticksBot
+4. Create file `botname.txt` with the name of the bot e.g. PrivSticksBot
-6. Create file `admins.txt` with line-separated Telegram ids of admins
+5. Create file `admins.txt` with line-separated Telegram ids of admins
-7. Run bot: `python main.py`
+6. Run docker image: `sh start.sh`

 ## How to use